BBOXX/slate/source/includes/_authentication_and_permissions.md

 ### Permissions

 There are 5 levels of permission that a user can have.
-These permissions are "heirachical" - each successive permissions level can do everything the lower level can do plus some extra functionality.
+These permissions are "heirarchical" - each successive permissions level can do everything the lower level can do plus some extra functionality.

 These permissions in ascending order are: